 About Benjamin Franklin Institute of Technology

-Founded in 1908 in Boston, Benjamin Franklin Institute of Technology is one of New England’s oldest colleges of technology.
+Founded in 1908 in Boston, Benjamin Franklin Cummings Institute of Technology is one of New England’s oldest colleges of technology.
 Started with a bequest from Benjamin Franklin and a matching gift from Andrew Carnegie, the private non-profit college offers an affordable education for people seeking technical careers.
-BFIT is an affordable, urban college serving the Boston region and committed to student success and career readiness in technology fields.
-Through personalized support, hands-on learning, and industry-informed curricula, BFIT prepares graduates for work, life-long learning, and citizenship.
+BFCIT is an affordable, urban college serving the Boston region and committed to student success and career readiness in technology fields.
+Through personalized support, hands-on learning, and industry-informed curricula, BFCIT prepares graduates for work, life-long learning, and citizenship.
 For more information, please go to www.bfit.edu.